 When it was time for me to continue on my travels, she asked which way I was headed and I told her, “toward Northern Ireland, where my great-great-grandfather was born and raised.”

 “Really?” she replied, and added “I’ve also been wanting to visit there as well myself!” with a very wistful look on her face.

 She was a bit timid and shy, and ever so worried she would spoil my vacation if she tagged along, but I could tell she was really dying to join me just the same.
 After a bit of reassurance from me that in no way would she be ‘spoiling my vacation’ and in fact it would be great to have yet another new friend join me for a spell, she finally decided to come along and I am forever grateful that she did!

 I told her, however, “I have to warn you when I’m up in the area where my ancestors are from, I plan on visiting a lot of graveyards, churches and towns trying to uncover clues about my Frew family.
 If you aren’t keen on that sort of thing, it might be kind of boring for you.”

 She, in turn, reassured me that she didn’t mind doing that sort of thing at all, and that it actually sounded rather interesting and intriguing to go on a ‘treasure hunt’ with me.
 So off we went.

-Eventually we found our way to Balleymena where my oldest known Frew relative was born (or at least nearby – we haven’t quite determined that yet!)
+Eventually, we found our way to Ballymena where my oldest known Frew relative was born (or at least nearby – we haven’t quite determined that yet!)